andrewmcodes-archive/notes-wiki/fixing-yarn-global-commands.md

 `¯\_(ツ)_/¯`

-Today is different though because I just so happened to have seen my probably while looking in the yarn docs for a different command.
+Today is different though because I just so happened to see a command in the Yarn documentation that would instantly reveal my issue.

 Since I installed yarn through [[homebrew]], `which yarn` should return `/usr/local/bin/yarn`, which it does.